 This workshop-based subject combines the learning of essential on-set industry protocols, crew hierarchy, and how to function as an industry practitioner, with the fundamental filmmaking skills of understanding film grammar, visual storytelling and contemporary camera coverage techniques.
 Students learn modern camera coverage principles across a range of essential dramatic scenes.
-The subject culminates in the students producing team-based 3-minute film.
+The subject culminates in the students producing a team-based 3-minute film.

 |Faculty||Faculty of Society & Design|